Knowing how to use benchmarking for performance improvement does not guarantee that businesses will use it...

 Successful benchmarking tends to have at least one thing in common: a structured approach.
 We help associations to conduct benchmarking among members successfully, efficiently, effectively and with massive value.
 We developed the COMPARE method to help you in using a structured approach.

-1. consciousise
+- consciousise

-2. organise
+- organise

-3. measure
+- measure

-4. picture
+- picture

-5. analyse
+- analyse

-6. realise
+- realise

-7. evaluate
+- evaluate

 See the 7 steps as a wheel.
 When you have finished the evaluation step, you start again with getting conscious.
 The steps repeat itself, since you want to do benchmarking as a service, offering many different benchmarks over time, and not as a one-time project.
+Let’s focus on the steps in more detail.

 Consciousise

-Be aware that benchmarking can only be successful if your members have asked for it or if you see that they struggle and think that offering benchmarking could help them.
-Compare it to the introduction of a new product.
-Most products are created to solve a problem or to satisfy a demand.
+Be aware that benchmarking can only be successful if the participants have asked for it or if you see that they struggle and think that offering benchmarking could help them.
+Like a product it needs to solve a problem or to satisfy a demand.
+That is why you need a demand from your audience.
+From there, you can ask directly some more participants if they would be interested.
+This could be done by phone, but also by a small member survey.
+Be sure to ask them at least the following questions:

-1. Would you like to see your organisations/individual (professional) results compared to your peers?
+- Would you like to see your organisations/individual (professional) results compared to your peers?
 Comparison could include salaries, financial and operational performance, capabilities, etc.

 Organise